SamuelSwartzberg/flashcardifying_text_temp/ling/grammatical-feature.md

 Thus, for nom-accus dative morphsynalign the oblique case can be said to merge dative and accusative cases.
 English features an oblique case.

-##### valency

-Valency is the grammatical feature category encoding the number of arguments controlled by a thing, mainly by a verb.
-Transitivity is like valency, but only counts objects (excludes the subject).
-The valency of a verb or similar is one higher than its transitivity.
-Words counting valency are formed with numeral (both latinate and greek are used) + valent e.g. mono/univalent, divalent, trivalent, tetra/quadrivalent...
-Words counting transitivity are formed with numeral (both latinate and greek are used) + transitive An ambitransitive verb is one with a transitivity of 0 or 1 (may take a verb or not) The two objects of a ditransitive/trivalent verb in english may be termed the direct and indirect object.

-###### types
+### realization

-The most common types of morphosyntactic alignments (narrow) are nominative-accusative and ergative-absolutive, though there are others.
+The most common types of morphosyntactic alignments (narrow) are nominative-accusative followed by ergative-absolutive.
+Dative morphsynalign is more common than dechticaetiative.
 All languages I speak are nominative-accusative languages.

-###### ergativity
+## semantic roles in monovalent verbs

-an unergative verb is an intransitive verb whose argument is an agent. an unaccusative verb is an intransitive verb whose argument is not an agent.
+an unergative verb is an intransitive verb whose argument is an agent ^the most common case an unaccusative verb is an intransitive verb whose argument is not an agent.

 ## voice